 So in conclusion, as always, moderation is the key with diet.
 Glutamates are something to keep on your radar in this age of environmental toxicity.
 As for me, I do notice when I over consume glutamate containing foods my sleep suffers.
 I do, however, consume bone broths and ferments in moderation.
 I just watch my intake of pizza and other high glutamate foods and I never eat processed food with MSG, aspartame, or other excitotoxic additives.
 If you or your child are not tolerating high glutamate foods and are seeing some of the symptoms listed above I hope this information will help you to fine-tune your diet with the help of your doctor to achieve the results you want.
 This is how we Peel Back the Onion Layers to achieve better health!

 Excitotoxins: The Taste That Kills, By Russell L. Blaylock, M.D.

 The Role of Excitotoxins in Autistic Type Behavior by Dr. Amy Yasko

 This post was featured at Thank Your Body Thursday.

-This post is linked to Mop It Up Monday, Monday Mania, Natural Living Monday, Mondays Link-Up, Gluten Free Monday, Fat Tuesday, Traditional Tuesdays, Hearth and Soul Hop, Domestically Divine Tuesday, Real Food Wednesday, Frugal Days, Sustainable Ways, Whole Foods Wednesday, Allergy Free Wednesday, Natural Living Link-up, Keep it Real Thursday, Thank Your Body Thursday, Tasty Traditions, Freaky Friday, Fight Back Friday, GAPS Friendly Friday, Farm Girl Friday, Fresh Bites Friday, and TALU Tuesday.
+This post is linked to Mop It Up Monday, Monday Mania, Natural Living Monday, Mondays Link-Up, Gluten Free Monday, Fat Tuesday, Traditional Tuesdays, Hearth and Soul Hop, Domestically Divine Tuesday, Real Food Wednesday, Frugal Days, Sustainable Ways, Whole Foods Wednesday, Allergy Free Wednesday, Natural Living Link-up, Keep it Real Thursday, Thank Your Body Thursday, Tasty Traditions, Freaky Friday, Fight Back Friday, GAPS Friendly Friday, Farm Girl Friday, Fresh Bites Friday, TALU Tuesday and Wellness Wednesdays.